-TRADING UP: Turner Joins Citadel from Microsoft; IEX Adds Donaldson to Board07.11.2016 By John D'Antona Editor, Traders Magazine
+TRADING UP: Turner Joins Citadel from Microsoft; IEX Adds Donaldson to Board07.11.2016

 In a splashy cross-industry hire, Citadel hired Kevin Turner from Microsoft to be chief executive officer of its Citadel Securities market-making unit.
 Turner spent 11 years as chief operating officer at Microsoft, where he led a team of more than 51,000 employees in 191 countries.
 Turner was the driving force behind the sales and marketing efforts of Office 365 and the widespread customer adoption of Azure cloud.
 Prior to Microsoft, Turner spent nearly 20 years at Walmart, where he started as a cashier.
 Turner will be vice president of parent company Citadel.

 Also at Citadel, Steven Lieblich was named chief technology officer for the firm’s hedge-fund business.
 A 30-year veteran of Morgan Stanley, Lieblich served in a series of senior technology roles, most recently as chief information officer.
 Before that, he led the technology division of Morgan Stanley’s institutional securities business, which includes investment banking and sales and trading.
 He previously led the equity technology group and the technology team supporting cross-asset electronic trading.
 Slated to start in the fall, Lieblich will report to Citadel CEO Kenneth C. Griffin.

 If you have a new job or promotion, let me know at firstname.lastname@example.org